vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/test/README.md

 After this, you can get instance via `Instance#of` method.

 ## Why no test server to test http endpoints with http client?
-This will maybe be added in the future but for now you are perfectly fine with testing method result of your `HttpEndpoint` instances.
+This will maybe be added in the future but for now you are perfectly fine with testing method results of your `HttpEndpoint` instances.
 It is much faster and simpler.